xuanhiep-dev/ai-react-agent/README.md

 - Understanding of LLM + RAG architecture
 - Ability to design practical AI systems
 - Skills in both research and engineering

+## Contribution & License
+- Contributions, issues, and feature requests are welcome!
+- Feel free to open a PR or report a bug.